 Our cash position directly affects our ability to establish commercial infrastructure, conduct our clinical and preclinical activities, hire and retain qualified and talented employees and pursue business development opportunities.
-Because we currently do not have commercial sales or receive royalties on sales of any marketed products, careful management of our cash is critical to our operations.
-Therefore, for 2015, we maintained our goal of ending the year with enough cash to fund our operations for a period of 18 months.
-Due to our careful expense management, a highly successful \$258 million follow on equity offering that was completed on attractive terms in June 2015, and a \$50 million structured debt facility that was completed on attractive terms in October 2015, we were able to end the year with more than 18 months of cash.
-As a result, the Compensation Committee determined a score of 16.5% by multiplying the 15% weighting by a 110% subjectively determined completion percentage.
+Even though we have commercial sales, careful management of our cash is critical to our operations.
+Due to our careful expense management and a successful \$258 million equity financing in July 2017, we achieved our goal of ending the year with enough cash to fund our operations for a period of 18 months.
+Given the achievement of the cash goal and the strength and quality execution of the equity financing, the Compensation Committee determined a score of 18.8% by multiplying the 15% weighting by a 125% subjectively determined completion percentage.